-The drug Flakka is a street drug that is usually made from the chemical alpha-PVP, which is a synthetic version of an amphetamine-type of stimulant cathinone.
-The chemical use of cathinones affects the central nervous system of the user, with amphetamine-like results.
-The cathinones are a chemical taken from the khat plant, native to Somalia and the Middle East.
+The drug Flakka is a street drug that is usually made from the chemical alpha-PVP, which is a synthetic version of an amphetamine-type stimulant cathinone.
+The chemical use of cathinone affects the central nervous system of the user, with amphetamine-like results.
+Cathinone is a chemical taken from the khat plant, native to Somalia and the Middle East.
 It is apparently the same chemical used to make common bath salts.
 The drug flakka is produced in street version as a white or pink gravel that resembles bath salts, and can be bought for roughly $5.00.
 Flakka is also known by the term “gravel” on the street, as its drug form resembles common gravel chips and stones once produced for illegal sale.
 Teens use flakka to get high, and often continue to take the drug while high in a practice known as “snacking” (continuing a high by using more flakka).

 Because of the innocuous look of the drug in its street version, the low price to obtain the drug, and the relative ease for teenagers to get and stay high on the drug, teens are using flakka in large quantities without being found out by people close to them.
 Flakka is a dangerous drug and can be a gateway to further substance abuse among teens, often involving other illicit and dangerous substances.